GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/developer_info/revision_control.md

 1. Locally, pull the latest changes on the `master` branch of the upstream repository.
 2. Check out a new topic branch based on the above changes.
-3. Commit changes to your local branch.
+3. Commit changes to your local branch, and push upstream at reasonable intervals.
+   If you are working with another developer on the same topic branch, use `git pull --rebase` to rebase your local branch against the remote topic branch (resolving any conflicts that arise) before pushing, which will keep history clean on the topic branch.
-4. For the sake of visibility, you may open a work-in-progress Pull Request from your branch to `master`.
-If you do, add the `wip` label.
+4. For the sake of visibility, you may open a work-in-progress Merge Request from your branch to `master`.
+If you do, prefix its name with "WIP:" (this makes GitLab treat it as work in progress).
-5. When you are ready to merge to `master`, make sure your branch has been pushed to the upstream repository and open a Pull Request (if you haven't already).
-Remove any `wip` label and add the `ready for review` label.
+5. When you are ready to merge to `master`, make sure your branch has been pushed to the upstream repository and open a Merge Request (if you haven't already).
+Remove the "WIP:" prefix and add the `ready for review` label.
+Before it can be merged, you will generally have to `rebase` your branch on to the `master` branch in order to preserve a clean commit history.
-6. Typically, at least one _other_ person must review any changes to the `master` branch and approve it via the GitLab MR interface comments.
-A _reviewer_ should check that all necessary comments are addressed.
-7. Before it can be merged, you will generally have to `rebase` your branch on to the `master` branch in order to preserve a clean commit history.
 You can do this with commands in your branch: `git fetch`, then `git rebase origin/master` (addressing any merge conflicts if necessary), and finally
    `git push --force-with-lease origin <yourbranch>`.
+Do _not_ use the GitLab "Rebase" button (in the merge request), because it will generate unsigned commits.
-8. Note that *force-pushes can be dangerous*, so make sure that you know that no one else has pushed changes to the branch that aren't in the history of your local branch.
+7. Note that *force-pushes can be dangerous*, so make sure that you know that no one else has pushed changes to the branch that aren't in the history of your local branch.
 If others on the team are pulling and testing it locally, they will need to fix up their local branches with